Creating A Realistic Nigerian Wedding Budget For 2023: All You Need To Know

 10. Wedding Planning timeline

-The ideal time to start planning a wedding in Nigeria is between six to 12 months.
-But many Nigerians don’t start planning their wedding early enough and this may cause their wedding budget to skyrocket more than necessary.
+The optimal time to begin planning a wedding in Nigeria is between six to 12 months in advance.
+However, many Nigerian couples do not start planning early enough, which can cause their wedding budget to increase unnecessarily.

 If you are having a December wedding and you start planning in November, your wedding budget will be very high.